TIMMYG Studios

 },

-• First alert triggered by SGN button in-game
+• The first alert ([1]) is triggered by the in-game SGN button

-• Users with dispatchNacId can trigger first alert
+• Players with dispatchNacId can trigger the SGN alert from their radio

 Edit client/radios/default/tones.json: